Please Read How You Can Help Keep the Encyclopedia Free

 - –––, 2009, “Making Nonsense of Loyalty to Country,” in Bodewijn de Bruin and Christopher S. Zurn, eds., New Waves in Political Philosophy, Basingstoke: Palgrave Macmillan, 87–104.

-- Keller, Simon, and John Kleinig and Igor Primoratz, forthcoming, Patriotism, Oxford: Wiley Blackwell.
+- Kleinig, John, and Simon Keller and Igor Primoratz, forthcoming, Patriotism, Oxford: Wiley Blackwell.

 - Machiavelli, Niccolò, 1518, The Discourses, B. Crick (ed.), L.J.
 Walker (trans.), Harmondsworth: Penguin Books, 1998.